tonoy3125/tonoy3125/README.md

 ## 📖 Current Overview

-- 🔭 I’m working - In Unidove Group as stock Management System
+- 🔭 I’m working - In Kudzu Infotech as Junior Full Stack Developer

-- 🌱 I’m currently learning - Next.js to build dynamic React applications
+- 🌱 I’m currently learning - DBMS, SQL, PostgreSQL, and Prisma to improve data management and backend development skills

 - 👯 I’m looking - To collaborate on open source projects

-- 🤔 I’m looking for help with Next.js performance and React state management
+- 🤔 I’m looking for help with improving my skills in backend development and data handling for DBMS, SQL, PostgreSQL, and Prisma for better database management and efficiency.

 - 📫 I’m Exploring - Innovative ways to blend design functionality in web development